Hurricane Imelda

-Hurricane Imelda (/iːˈmɛldɑː/ ee-MEL-dah) was a strong tropical cyclone that caused significant impacts in the Greater Antilles before affecting the Bahamas and Bermuda from late September to early October 2025.
-The ninth named storm and fourth hurricane of the 2025 Atlantic hurricane season, the system formed between Cuba and the Lucayan Archipelago on September 27, although the National Hurricane Center began issuing advisories on the weather disturbance a day prior, when it was still considered to be a potential tropical cyclone.
-Imelda would progress north, strengthening as it traversed the Bahamas, before becoming a hurricane.
+Hurricane Imelda (/iːˈmɛldɑː/ ee-MEL-dah) was a moderately strong tropical cyclone that caused significant impacts in the Greater Antilles before affecting the Bahamas and Bermuda from late September to early October 2025.
+The ninth named storm and fourth hurricane of the 2025 Atlantic hurricane season, the system was the only one of the season's five hurricanes to not become a major hurricane.
+It formed between Cuba and the Lucayan Archipelago on September 27, although the National Hurricane Center began issuing advisories on the weather disturbance a day prior, when it was still considered to be a potential tropical cyclone.
+Imelda would progress north, strengthening as it traversed the Bahamas, before becoming a hurricane, and making a sharp eastward turn driven by a combination of atmospheric steering currents and interaction with Hurricane Humberto.
+Later Imelda hit Bermuda with hurricane-force winds, heavy rain, and rough surf.

-Prior to its hurricane strengthening, Imelda had already caused significant rainfall across the Antilles, particularly in Puerto Rico, Cuba, and the Dominican Republic, where floodwaters killed four men.
+Prior to development, Imelda had already caused significant rainfall across the Antilles, particularly in Puerto Rico, Cuba, and the Dominican Republic, where floodwaters killed four men.
 Damages, estimated by Aon, totaled to more than US$10 million.

 Meteorological history

-On September 21, a tropical wave began producing disorganized showers and thunderstorms far east of the Windward Islands.
+On September 16, a tropical wave moved off the west coast of Africa.
+It produced limited disorganized showers and thunderstorms as it moved westward across eastern and central tropical Atlantic over the next few days.
+As the wave approached the Leeward Islands on September 21, this disorganized activity increased.
+Moving west-northwestward, wave crossed the Leeward Islands on September 23, and then Puerto Rico and the Virgin Islands the following day, bringing gusty winds and heavy rainfall to the region.
 On September 25, the disturbance began showing signs of organization near Hispaniola.
-A low-level circulation began to form within the disturbance the following day, at which time it was designated as Potential Tropical Cyclone Nine.
-On the morning of September 27, more organization occurred, and the disturbance became Tropical Depression Nine.
-The system was also progressing generally northward around this time.
-The depression strengthened into Tropical Storm Imelda the following afternoon about 370 mi southeast of Cape Canaveral, Florida.
-Early on September 30, while over the central Bahamas, deep convection redeveloped along the western side of Imelda, and, steered by Hurricane Humberto, Imelda turned to the northeast, away from the East Coast of the United States.
-That same morning, the storm strengthened into a Category 1 hurricane.
-Imelda's inner core structure continued to improve into October 1, and it intensified to a Category 2 hurricane.

-Shortly after reaching peak, Imelda encountered conditions only marginally conductive for intensification, including high wind shear and encroaching dry air.
-That evening, as the system began its transition into an extratropical cyclone, the eye of Imelda brushed the Bermuda coast with sustained winds of 85 kn.
-The following morning, while moving quickly toward the east-northeast out to sea, Imelda weakened back to a Category 1 hurricane, and later completed its extratropical transition.
+Due to the threat the developing system posed to populated land areas in the region, the National Hurricane Center (NHC) initiated advisories on it, designating it Potential Tropical Cyclone Nine at 21:00 UTC on September 26.
+The potential tropical cyclone moved slowly northwestward, north of eastern Cuba, into the next day, tracking along the southwestern side of a subtropical ridge over the western Atlantic.
+More organization occurred, and at 00:00 UTC on September 28, the disturbance became Tropical Depression Nine.
+Then, that afternoon, the depression strengthened into Tropical Storm Imelda about 155 nmi south of Great Abaco Island in the northwestern Bahamas, while traversing through 30 C waters.
+The storm made landfall on Great Abaco around 12:00 UTC on September 29, with sustained winds of 45 kn.